All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can stress cause a weight loss plateau?

 Yes.
-Chronic stress elevates cortisol, which promotes water retention and fat storage, particularly around the midsection.
+Chronic stress improves cortisol, which promotes water retention and fat storage, particularly around the midsection.
 Managing stress through sleep, movement, and relaxation techniques can sometimes be the missing piece during a stubborn plateau.

 Is a plateau different when using GLP-1 medications?

-The biological mechanisms are similar, but GLP-1 patients may experience plateaus at different points in their journey.
+The biological mechanisms are similar, but GLP-1 patients may experience plateaus at different points in their process.
 Your physician can adjust your medication dosing to help break through plateaus when appropriate.
 GLP-1 dose adjustments

 How do I know if I have truly plateaued or if I am just being impatient?